goby-garden/goby-database/notes.md

 * relation-select reactivity: instead of some array-copying madness, just have the selector set to the current items as an event, fired with every data update
 * editing relations:
     * I think I'm going to narrow from the previous iteration of the relation creator/editor so you can only configure one relation at a time, meaning you can't edit the constraints on the other relations
+* since a system-wide undo/redo could be quite difficult to implement, an alternative could be using transactions, so after making a change, particularly a table structure change, you would be prompted to commit or reject changes
+    * MAYBE there could even be an enterable "transaction mode", in which you make a variety of changes, and then make a decision about whether to accept or reject them.

+### Misplaced general organization thoughts:
+* maybe the website can have a kind of "timeline" pulling in the goby are.na channels using the api, letting you drag a slider to move forward/backward in the notes i take about it, which appear as a scattered collage